rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## Navigation

-There are two ways for information and navigation within RsyncUI, either by sheets or by Navigation Stack.
-Default for new users is by sheets and Navigation Stack might be switch on in user settings.
+Navigation within RsyncUI is by `NavigationStack`.
 See more info about [NavigationStack](/post/navstack/).

 ## Aborting a task